mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

         on: <fields>
     }
 }

+on: "_id"
+on: [ "_id",  "shardkey(s)"]
 ```

 You can specify the *fields on* which to *$merge* the documents.
-When deciding how to *merge* them, the documents that are incoming to the *target collection*, if the user doesn't specify the optional *on* argument, the *server* will use the field as the merging field for all unsharded *target collections*.
-And the combination of _id and your shard key if the collection is sharded.
+When deciding how to *merge* them, the documents that are incoming to the *target collection*, if the user doesn't specify the optional *on* argument, the *server* will use the *_id* field as the *merging* field for all unsharded *target collections*.
+And the combination of *_id and your shard key if the collection is sharded*.
 If that's how you want to *merge* documents, then you don't have to specify the field at all.

 But if you want to specify a different unique key to *merge* documents on then you would specify either a single field name or if there's multiple fields, an array of them in the on argument.
 We do require that if you specify your own merging key, there must be a unique index present on it.
 This is of course so we can uniquely identify the document in the *target collection* to *merge* with an incoming document from the aggregation.